-AUS supports and promotes all research and scholarly work and consulting activities of its faculty members.
-In addition, AUS offers its students opportunities to work on faculty research projects, to present papers with faculty at international conferences and to assist faculty in developing research grants.
+AUS supports and promotes research, creative and scholarly work, in addition to private consulting activities of its faculty members.
+AUS offers both its undergraduate and graduate students' opportunities to work on faculty research projects, to present papers with faculty at international conferences, and to assist faculty in developing their own research grants.